blarshk/rulix/README.md

 #=> { first_name: 'Bob', last_name: 'Johnson' }
 ```

+See the wiki for a [list of included mutator functions](https://github.com/blarshk/rulix/wiki/List-of-Included-Mutator-Functions).

 ## Validation

 Use `Rulix::Validator` to validate a dataset.
 You can test if a dataset is valid with `Rulix::Validator.valid?(dataset, ruleset)`.
 If your dataset fails validation, you can extract errors with `Rulix::Validator.errors(dataset, ruleset)`